Lawyers With The Skills And Experience You Need When Facing Federal Criminal Charges

 - The 2004 Identity Theft Penalty Enhancement Act, which established penalties for “aggravated” identity theft – defined as using another person’s identity to commit a felony.
 This can include immigration violations, theft of Social Security benefits, and acts of domestic terrorism.
 The act requires courts to sentence offenders to two additional years for general aggravated identity theft offenses and five years for offenses classified as terrorism.

 In 2017, 16.7 million people became victims of identity fraud, marking an all-time high that broke the record set just the previous year.
 In 2018, the amount of money stolen through identity fraud hit $16.8 billion.
 30 percent of U.S. consumers were notified of exposure to a data breach, whereas just in 2016, that number was 12 percent.
 For the first time, as complex new identity fraud schemes emerged, more Social Security numbers than credit card numbers were exposed.

-facilitated a fraud by depositing a check or using the United States postal service, telephone, email, or fax.
+Mail and wire fraud: This is the federal government’s safety net for catching federal criminal fraud charges.
+When a specific federal statute applying an offense is not available, the Feds can, in certain circumstances, use this catch-all to charge someone who facilitated a fraud by depositing a check or using the United States postal service, telephone, email, or fax.
 Mailing anything using UPS, Fed Ex, or other interstate carrier likewise makes you susceptible to a charge of mail fraud.

-Tax fraud occurs when a person intentionally misrepresents or omits information on a tax return.
+Tax fraud: This occurs when a person intentionally misrepresents or omits information on a tax return.
 The United States tax code, 26 U.S. Code Section 7201, provides that any person who willfully attempts to evade the payment of any tax is guilty of a felony.
 A person convicted of this offense may be fined up to $100,000 and sentenced to 5 years in prison.
 A corporation found guilty of the offense can be fined $500,000.
 The violation is proven by showing the existence of a tax deficiency (an unpaid federal tax); an affirmative act of evasion or attempted evasion of either the assessment or payment of the tax; and willfulness on the part of the offender.
-A genuine, good faith belief that one is not violating federal tax law as the result of a misunderstanding of the law’s complexities is a defense against “willfulness,” even if the belief is irrational or unreasonable.
+A genuine, good-faith belief that one is not violating federal tax law as the result of a misunderstanding of the law’s complexities is a defense against “willfulness,” even if the belief is irrational or unreasonable.
 A belief that the federal income tax is invalid or unconstitutional, however, is not a defense, even if that belief is genuine and held in good faith.